Good Morning, Midnight (Brooks-Dalton novel): Background

-Brooks-Dalton never bothered to explain the nature of the disaster that silences the Earth in her book.
+Brooks-Dalton left the nature of the disaster in the book unexplained.
 In a 2016 interview, she justified her choice:

 For me and for this story specifically, the minutia of whether humanity falls by way of epidemic or warfare or asteroid or climate change was so much less interesting than what happens after.
 I wanted to keep the focus on the characters, to detail the emotional and psychological toll of such a catastrophe without dropping into the mechanics of how the world might continue in the wake of it.
 I was most interested in the individual issues, as opposed to the social.
-There are lots of fantastic post-apocalyptic books that delve into social issues — I wanted to write something with a different focus.Furthermore, unlike the film adaptation released four years later, in the end Augustine and Sullivan never discover they are father and daughter.
+There are lots of fantastic post-apocalyptic books that delve into social issues — I wanted to write something with a different focus.
+Unlike the film adaptation released four years later, the novel ends without Augustine and Sullivan ever knowing they are father and daughter.

 About this decision to keep the characters' identities a secret shared only with readers, the author explained:

 In the first draft I think they did figure it out — maybe not both of them, but I think Augustine at least knew.
 My agent questioned that, and as soon as she did I realized that it was totally unnecessary.
 It's not important that they know; it's important that they begin to make different choices.
 That they find their own paths to redemption.
 In the end, they don't need each other to do that, but I loved the idea of this bigger-than-them moment in which they do finally have this one chance to intersect, and yet the mystery remains.